Discover. Create. Connect.

 - Children are provided a balance of indoor and outdoor time; active and quiet play; and individual, small and large groupings.

 - Children need routine and continuity in the classroom and with adults.
-We create consistency in the classroom through predictable schedules, activities, and by limiting transitions and enrichment activities.
+We create consistency in the classroom through predictable schedules and activities and by limiting transitions and enrichment activities.

 |We believe... in supporting children’s social, emotional, intellectual, and spiritual development.|